Code-Every-Day/Machine-Learning-by-Andrew-Ng-/README.md

 # Machine-Learning-by-Andrew-Ng-
-This my code to the projects of all the weeks in the complete course
+This is my code to the projects of all the weeks in the complete course